Jian-Jun Zhang – Time Chapter: Chelsea

 Art Projects International (API), founded in 1993, is a New York based gallery specializing in contemporary art, with a focus on works by leading contemporary artists from Asia.
 API is noted for its representation of critically acclaimed artists with broad interests and diverse backgrounds.

-For more information on Jian-Jun Zhang contact Art Projects International at 212.343.2599 or
+For more information on Jian-Jun Zhang contact Art Projects International.

 © Art Projects International